DejanGogov/Bank-App/README.md

 # Bank-App

-This is example for Bank app, you can transfer money through avaiable accounts, request a loan, or just to close your account
+This is example of Bank app, you can transfer money through available accounts, request a loan, or just to close your account

 if you want to transfer money or to remove (close) your account use the username example dg